-Welcome to the Christmas 2021 Newsletter from the Kent Archaeological Field School
+Welcome to the Christmas 2022 Newsletter from the Kent Archaeological Field School

-Dear Reader, we will be emailing a Newsletter during the year to keep you up to date with news and views on what is planned at the Kent Archaeological Field School and what is happening on the larger stage of archaeology both in this country and abroad.
+Dear Reader, we will be emailing a Newsletter twice a year to keep you up to date with news and views on what is planned at the Kent Archaeological Field School and what is happening on the larger stage of archaeology both in this country and abroad.
 To become a member or subscribe to the free newsletter go to the home page of www.kafs.co.uk and click where it says 'Click Here'.

 I hope you enjoy!
-Paul Wilkinson.
+Dr Paul Wilkinson.

-Christmas 20AD and 2021 AD!
+Breaking News: Christmas 20AD and 2022AD!!